ShaunCurtis/Blazr.Demo.Components/src/Components/Blazr.BaseComponents/readme.md

 }
 ```

-I'd like to make it return a `ValueTask`, but we loose compatibility.
+I'd like to make it return a `ValueTask`, but that breaks compatibility.

 ## BlazrControlBase Demo